AdobeDocs/adobeio-console/overview.md

 ## Add beta users

-Soon you will be able to select and manage a group of beta users who will have access to your integration while it’s still in development.
+Select and manage a group of beta users who will have access to your integration while it’s still in development.

 ## Next steps